Sorkand1/Nodes/taiko/README.md

 then you can run proposer(If you want)

-Editing the file .env
+Editing the file <b>.env</b>

 ```
 sudo docker-compose down
 sudo nano .env
 ```
-In the editor we will open the <b>.env<b> file that we need to edit.
+In the editor we will open the <b>.env</b> file that we need to edit.
 We will have to change the following lines